Keith Payne

 Life after the war

-Like many veterans, life after the war was difficult for Payne and his family.
-The trauma of Payne's war service, particularly that of Vietnam, haunted his sleep and made his temper short.
-In a 2020 documentary by filmmaker Max Uechtritz, Payne and his family recalled his anger and drinking issues, in response to his war service.
+Like many veterans, life after the war was difficult for Keith and his family.
+The trauma of Keith's war service, particularly that of Vietnam, haunted his sleep and made his temper short.
+In a 2020 documentary by filmmaker Max Uechtritz, Keith and his family recalled his anger and drinking issues in response to his war service.
 His sons learned how to avoid their father's quick change of mood.
 Flo, his wife, told him he needed to get help or risk losing his family.

 Get yourself together, Payne, yer bloody donkey!
 What are you doing?